The Best Siphon Coffee Makers, Revealed (AKA Vacuum Coffee Brewer)

 The long answer – a vacuum coffee maker is a full immersion brew system that uses a constant heat source to create a vacuum in one chamber by forcing water up into another chamber, where the coffee grounds are steeped, and then allows the brew to drain back down into the bottom chamber.

-Although this process may sound confusing, I promise it’s not.
-To get a good visual of how it all works watch this video for a demonstration.
+Although this process may sound more confusing than how it’s done in normal coffee makers, I promise it’s not.
+To get a good visual of how it all works, watch Steven from Home Grounds demonstrate it in this video:

 Besides a nickname (siphon) that would fit well on the X-Men super mutant team, vacuum coffee makers have four unique features that set them apart from other brew systems: